Founntain/osuplayer/README.md

 </P>

 This is the *official* **osu!player (Avalonia)** repository and is mainly developed by [@Founntain](https://github.com/Founntain), with help of [@Cesan](https://github.com/Cesan).
-This repository will be a complete rewrite of the osu!player plus so keep in mind that this all here is WIP.
+This repository will be a complete rewrite of the osu!player plus so keep in mind that this all here is WIP, with the *ultimate goal to go cross-platform*.
 osu!player is a music player for *osu!* with the focus of playing your osu! songs **without having to start osu!**.

 If you want to contribute, feel free to fork the repository and get in head to the [official osu!player discord](https://discord.gg/RJQSc5B).
 There you can add all valuable ideas and discuss other stuff regarding development.